The Notary Folks

 Understanding which type of certified copy is required for your specific purpose is crucial, as some institutions may only accept a government-issued certified copy.

-How to Get Certified True Copies Notarized
+Certified True Copy Notarized Document

-Who Can Certify Documents?
+Who Can Certify a True Copy?

 • Notaries public